BWGLite/super-spamton-64/README.md

 # SUPER SPAMTON 64 By BWGLite

-Release 1.0 (Previous, model only release went by 'Spamton in Super Mario 64')
+Release 1.1 (February's model only release went by 'Spamton in Super Mario 64')

 That's it, it's time for a BIG SHOT!